rodrigo-coco-espinoza/CS50AI-Projects/README.md

 Implementation of the 'Six Degrees of Kevin Bacon' using breadth-first-search.

 ### Tic-Tac-Toe
-Implementation of the Minimax Algorithm for AI in Tic-Tac-Toe.
+Implementation of the Minimax Algorithm with alpha-beta pruning for AI in Tic-Tac-Toe.